anqmilosevic/KK-TCE-BlockPlacement/README.md

 ## Examples

-Examples are in `Examples`, each with the source file, the input IR and the output IR. `tail_call.c` contains a tail recursive function, a function with two tail calls, a tail recursive `void` function and a function that is not tail recursive and is therefore left untouched. `deep_recursion.c` recurses one million levels deep: without the pass the program overflows the stack, after the pass it runs in constant stack space. `block_placement.c` contains a cold block, a loop and both combined. `combined.c` is a tail recursive function whose new loop is then laid out by block placement.
+Examples are in `Examples`, each with the source file, the input IR and the output IR. `tail_call.c` contains a tail recursive function, a function with two tail calls, a tail recursive `void` function and a function that is not tail recursive and is therefore left untouched. `deep_recursion.c` recurses one million levels deep: without the pass the program overflows the stack, after the pass it runs in constant stack space. `block_placement.c` contains a cold block, a loop, both combined, and a branch on a plain `bool`. `combined.c` is a tail recursive function whose new loop is then laid out by block placement.

 Tail call elimination handles direct recursion only, and gives up when the address of a local variable escapes the function, when an `alloca` appears outside the entry block, or when a parameter is not kept in an `alloca` at all.
 Block placement relies on static heuristics, without profile information.
+Flipping a comparison in place is only done when nothing else uses it; otherwise the condition is negated with an extra instruction.